Bootstrapping LLMs via Preference-Based Policy Optimization: Preference-Based Policy Optimization

 \subsubsection{Algorithm}

 We introduce the PbPO algorithm in Algorithm \ref{alg:onlinekd}.
-During training iterations $k \in \{1, 2, \ldots, K\}$, preference feedback can be adaptively collected.
+During training episodes $k \in \{1, 2, \ldots, K\}$, preference feedback can be adaptively collected.
 This enables the LLM policy to continuously refine itself based on up-to-date information, thereby achieving bootstrapping performance.
-At each iteration, the reference policy $\pi_{\rm ref}^t$ is defined as the optimized policy from the previous round, then the algorithm mainly consists of two steps as follows.
+At each episode, the reference policy $\pi_{\rm ref}^k$ is defined as the optimized policy from the previous round, then the algorithm mainly consists of two steps as follows.

-{\bf Step 1}: Reward-agnostic exploration by collecting trajectories with an enhancer policy (Line 4–10).
-To learn the ground truth RM, we collect exploratory trajectories that cover the space spanned by $\phi(\cdot)$ before collecting any human feedback.
-To achieve this we identify a set of explorative enhancer policy that are not covered by existing preference data from the previous iterations.
-We measure the extent to which the trajectory generated by $(\pi^k_{\rm ref}, \hat{\pi}^k)$ can be covered by computing the norm of $\mathbb{E}_{\tau^0 \sim \pi_{\rm ref}^k, \tau^1 \sim \hat{\pi}_k} [ \phi(\tau^0) - \phi(\tau^1) ]$ on the metric induced by the inverse empirical covariance matrix $\hat{\Sigma}_k$ at the $k$-th iteration.
-This strategy encourages querying trajectory pairs $(\tau_t^0, \tau_t^1)$ that highlight uncertain regions of the RM.
-The obtained preference-labeled pair $(o_t; \tau_t^0, \tau_t^1)$ is then added to the cumulative dataset $\mathcal{D}_t^{\rm pref}$.
+{\bf Step 1}: Reward-agnostic exploration by collecting trajectories with an enhancer policy (Lines 4--10).
+To learn the ground-truth RM, we collect exploratory trajectories that cover the space spanned by $\phi(\cdot)$ before collecting any human feedback.
+To achieve this we identify a set of explorative enhancer policy that are not covered by existing preference data from the previous episodes.
+We measure the extent to which the trajectory generated by $(\hat{\pi}^k, \pi^k_{\rm ref})$ can be covered by computing the norm of $\mathbb{E}_{\tau^0 \sim \hat{\pi}_k, \tau^1 \sim \pi_{\rm ref}^k} [ \phi(\tau^0) - \phi(\tau^1) ]$ on the metric induced by the inverse empirical covariance matrix $\hat{\Sigma}_k$ at the $k$-th episode.
+This strategy encourages querying trajectory pairs $(\tau_k^0, \tau_k^1)$ that highlight uncertain regions of the RM.
+The obtained preference-labeled pair $(o_k; \tau_k^0, \tau_k^1)$ is then added to the cumulative dataset $\mathcal{D}_k^{\rm pref}$.
 The process can be viewed as reward-agnostic exploration.